JamieDawson/pokemon-tavus/README.md

 # 🎮 Tavus + PokéAPI Tool Call Demo

-This project demonstrates how to integrate a `tool_call` in a Tavus-powered video chat application using the [Daily.co](https://www.daily.co/) SDK and a third-party API (PokéAPI) to fetch dynamic Pokémon data in real time.
+This project demonstrates how to call an API using a `tool_call` in Tavus.
+It uses the [Daily.co](https://www.daily.co/) SDK and a third-party API ([Pokemon API](https://pokeapi.co/)) to fetch dynamic Pokémon data in real time.

 ---